cassidoo/getting-a-gig/README.md

 # Introduction

 Hey friends!
 This is a guide for getting a gig in college as a tech major.
-I just graduated this past school year with 10 job offers after having 5 internships throughout my four years of college.
+I graduated May 2014 with 10 job offers after having 5 internships throughout my four years of college.
 You can do that, too.
 Because you're great.

 # Contents
 - Introduction (you read that already)